Jobin-Nelson/rooms/README.md

 # Rooms

 Rooms is a real-time chat application built using Django and Python.
 It allows users to create chat rooms and communicate with other users in a collaborative environment.
+The app is being hosted [here](http://jobin1.pythonanywhere.com/)

 ## Features